trovster/fitness-visualisations/README.md

 </fitness-card>
 ```

+The activity rings animation can be replayed when using the `replayable="true"`
+attribute.
+When the activity rings are clicked, the animation is replayed in
+reverse, then completed again.

 The typeface and colours of the text and rings can be altered using CSS
 variables.
 The `--fitness-value` controls the colour of the *values* in the
 footer.